EstivenMayhuay/EstivenMayhuay/README.md

 ## **Estiven Mayhuay 🙋🤠**

-Hello Everyone!
-I'm love solve problems with the Technologies, I'm study for be _Frontend Developer_, but also I love learn new things
+Hello everyone!
+I'm Estiven, I love solving problems with Web Technologies, I'm studying to be a **Frontend Developer**.
+I love learning new technologies, teaching other people and sharing what I know. 💁 I hope my projects interest you. 😀

 ### **Technologies**